 Apple grants anyone you add as a Legacy Contact access to your account’s data after your death, including photos, messages, documents, notes, purchased apps, contacts, and more.

-Legacy contacts can view your data on iCloud’s website,from privacy.apple.com or restore it from iCloud Backups.
+Legacy contacts can view your data on iCloud’s website, download a copy of your data from privacy.apple.com or restore it from iCloud Backups.
 Apple can also remove activation lock from your loved one’s devices.

 At this time, digital legacy contact cannot access any subscription logins, iCloud Keychain information, credit cards or payment data, or any licensed media files associated with their loved one’s Apple account.